vkuznet/TFaaS/README.md

 }
 ```
 It includes TF model, labels and parameters file names as well as
 name of our TF model.
-Now we can upload it and view this and other regostered models as following:
+Now we can run our python client:
 ```
 # upload our model
 tfaas_client.py --url=$url --upload=upload.json